-Here's What Will Likely Happen on Election Day
+Here's What Will Likely Happen on Election Day: Part 1

 Maybe.

 The 2020 election is fraught with more unknowables than any other election in American history.
-Not only do we not know whether Donald John Trump or Joseph Robinette Biden Jr. will serve as America’s next president, we don’t even know when we’ll know.
+Not only do we not know whether Donald John Trump or Joseph Robinette Biden Jr. will serve as America’s next president, but we also don’t even know when we’ll know.
 We can’t even definitively say if the next president will be chosen by voters, the Electoral College, Congress or the Supreme Court.

 To assuage some of this uncertainty, The Root has compiled this two-part, best-guess prediction of what Election Day might look like, as well as the days following the first Tuesday in November.
 This analysis comes from months of research, seminars and interviews with some of the country’s top experts in their fields including: